lkwagner/IntroductionToComputationalPhysics/IntroductionToComputationalPhysics/intro.md

     - Office Hours: TBA

   - **TA(s):**
+    - Matthew Thibodeau
+      - email: mt24@illinois.edu
+      - Office Hours: 3pm Monday, location TBA

 #### Online Tools

 * **Campuswire**:  We will use campuswire as a class forum;  a way to message the course staff and each other; and to submit your attendance question.
 * **Google Colab**: On [Google Colab](colab.google.com)  you will be able to program your code in a jupyter notebook and submit it for us to grade.
 Please sign in to your Illinois account.
 While working on the assignment, you will share each of your colab assignments with the professor and the TA (but no one else).
 You can load things in google colab just by clicking on the relevant button in the notebook (looks like a shuttle).
-You must then save to your google drive and it will e there later when you go to google colab!
+You must then save to your google drive and it will be there later when you go to google colab!
+* **Canvas**: You will submit your projcts via Canvas, which will also contain your grades here and your returned assignments.
+There will be two Canvas assignments per course project: one where you must submit the "Sharing" link for your Colab document containing your project solution, and another where you must submit a printout of your Colab document in .pdf format.
+Both submissions are required for each project to obtain credit.
-* **my.physics gradebook**: You will find your grades here and your returned assignments.
+* **my.physics gradebook**: Assignment grades will also be entered here.

 ---